By Richard Hang Hong

 Whether it be taking your driving test, a school exam or in this case, attempting your black belt, taking any kind of test can often be a nerve-racking experience.

 Remember the phrase “The 6 Ps?”
 Proper Persistent Practice Prevents Poor Performance.
-Never a truer word been said when it comes to getting ready for your black belt.
+Never has a truer word been said when it comes to getting ready for your black belt.

 Preparation is the key.

 And that first P is so important; it must be proper practice for it to have any worthwhile effect.
 Just turning up to the dojo and running through the motions of the class isn’t enough.
-One must be actively seeking to improve the skills we have learned in training, not just practicing what we already know.
+One must be actively seeking to improve the skills we have learned in training, not just practising what we already know.

 The second P has a lot to do with mindset.